Project W Scholarship Grants to Aid P.I.T. Women Nursing Students - NewsBreak

 Check Out These Upcoming SCORE Webinars for Business Owners

+Photo byImage via SCORE Chester & Delaware Counties.
 SCORE Chester and Delaware Counties are offering the following upcoming free SCORE small business webinars.
 The Basics of E-commerce – How to Establish Your Online Presence.

-Learn the importance of having an online presence, how to build a website, increase online traffic and compare online advertisements at this Tuesday, Nov.
-29 webinar starting at 1 p.m.
+Holy Family University Receives $2 Million Grant from Pennsylvania Program to Revitalize College Hall

+The grant will allow the university to renovate one of its major halls.
+Holy Family University has just received a major grant that will allow the school to revitalize one of its most important halls.
+Pennsylvania State Senator Jimmy Dillon has announced that the university will receive a $2 million...

 ‘I Love Doing What I Do’: Chester County Hospital Welcomes New Behavioral Health Team